 The other Charlie flinched, and appeared to lock eyes with Charlie.
 Charlie paused, wondering whether he had gotten through to himself.
 Maybe he could make a difference now.

 Charlie gaped at himself for a few seconds, then turned, following his line of sight.
-There was no sign of Taz.
+There was no sign of Terri.
 There was a tall curvy girl with pink hair in a shade that matched her dress and shoes perfectly.
-She was not Taz.
-Taz was small, cute and slightly boyish in figure.
+She was not Terri.
+Terri was small, cute and slightly boyish in figure.
 She never wore heels, hell, she hated to wear a dress.
 At a party, she'd be the girl wearing jeans and a t-shirt with comfy trainers.
 The girl Charlie was staring at was nothing like her.

-Maybe he was seeing Taz.
+Maybe he was seeing Terri.
 Maybe he was hallucinating.
 Maybe the vibrant hair was enough and his drink-addled brain was filling in the blanks.

 The other Charlie leapt to his feet and staggered towards the door.
 The drink slowed down his movement, and he nearly pitched over on to his face but for the quick reflexes of Adam, who caught him.
 "Charlie, what's up?"

 The other Charlie pushed Adam away and made for the door.
 He paused for a second.
 Next to the door was a bowl where they both dropped their keys when they came in.
-Well, Adam did, and Charlie dropped his whenever he was drunk.
-The other Charlie grabbed Adam's keys, Charlie knew instantly, because his own set comprised of two keys with a bottle opener as a keyring, Adam's had his car keys, his home keys, his parents' keys, and a Mighty Ducks keyring.
+Well, Adam did, and Charlie dropped his anywhere.
+The other Charlie grabbed Adam's keys, Charlie knew instantly, because his own set comprised of two keys with a bottle opener as a keyring; Adam's had his car keys, his home keys, his parents' keys, and a Mighty Ducks keyring.